High availability

 This operation will result in writing to the Raft log.

-In case MAIN is already set in the cluster, a replica instance will also be registered on MAIN.
+In case the MAIN instance already exists in the cluster, a replica instance will also be registered on MAIN.

 Add coordinator instance